MystenLabs/sui/doc/wallet.md

   object may contain a lot more gas than 1000 units and we may want to prevent it being drained accidentally beyond what we are intended to pay)
-- `--sender` - the address of the account initiating the function call, which also needs to own the object to be transferred

 Please note that the third argument to the `transfer` function representing `TxContext` does not have to be specified explicitly - it